TeslaCoil69/robot-controller-interface/README.md

 - **Requirements**: Requires a valid GPS fix on startup to set the home position

 ### Compass Navigation
-The BNO085 compass sensor provides accurate heading information for navigation:
+The BNO055 compass sensor provides accurate heading information for navigation:

 - **Heading**: Displays the current direction in degrees (0-360°)
 - **Pitch and Roll**: Shows the orientation of the vehicle in 3D space
-- **Automatic Calibration**: The BNO085 features auto-calibration for reliable readings
+- **Auto-Calibration**: The BNO055 features self-calibration capabilities
+- **Calibration Status**: Visual indicators display calibration levels for system, gyroscope, accelerometer, and magnetometer
 - **Integration**: Compass data is available simultaneously with GPS data, even without GPS signal
 - **Real-time Updates**: Heading updates twice per second for responsive navigation